photo by Doy Kitto.png

 Katie Brewer Ball (KBB) is a writer living on Nonotuck land in Western Massachusetts.
-They are Associate Professor of Performance Studies in the Theater Department at Wesleyan University, and affiliated faculty in the Feminist, Gender & Sexuality Studies Program.
-Brewer Ball earned their PhD in Performance Studies at New York University’s Tisch School of the Arts.
-Their research and teaching interests include performance, visual culture, Black and Indigenous thought, feminist theory, queer studies, and psychoanalysis.
-Their first book, The Only Way Out: The Racial & Sexual Performance of Escape, examines contemporary literature, theater, and performance works that deal with narratives of escape.
-They are currently working on two book projects, Unsettling Art Criticism: Alaska Native Art After 1960, for which they are a 2024 recipient of the The Andy Warhol Foundation Arts Writers grant, and a book on the historic of Arctic science on the North Slope of Alaska.
-Their writing has been published in ASAP/Journal, Women & Performance: A Journal of Feminist Theory, WSQ: Women’s Studies Quarterly, TDR: The Drama Review, Artforum, Little Joe, Bomb Magazine, Dirty Looks, and by BOFFO Fire Island Artists Residency and ONE National Gay & Lesbian Archives.
-In addition to teaching, Brewer Ball curates performance and art events, including the NYC performance salon, Adult Contemporary, and publishes creative nonfiction.
+They are the author of The Only Way Out: The Racial & Sexual Performance of Escape (Duke University Press, 2024), which examines contemporary literary and performance works that deal with narratives of escape.
+Brewer Ball is currently working on two book projects, Unsettling Art Criticism: Alaska Native Art After 1960, for which they are a 2024 recipient of the The Andy Warhol Foundation Arts Writers grant, and a book on the history of Arctic science on the North Slope of Alaska.
+Their writing has been published in The Mass Review, ASAP/Journal, Women & Performance: A Journal of Feminist Theory, WSQ: Women’s Studies Quarterly, TDR: The Drama Review, Artforum, Little Joe, Bomb Magazine, Dirty Looks, and by ONE National Gay & Lesbian Archives.

 kbrewerball [at] wesleyan [dot] edu